 As of 2013, two weekday round-trip trains stop at the new Acton GO station, located at 45 Eastern Avenue.

 Founded in 1844, the town's location was chosen because of its proximity to good source of water power.

-Tanning has been an important industry in Acton since 1844, when the first tannery was established, as the area was attractive to the leather industry because of the large numbers of trees.
+Tanning has been an important industry in Acton since the mid 1800's..
 The tannery was subsequently purchased by Beardmore & Co. in 1865, and over time became the largest tanner in Canada.
-It was sold to Canada Packers and continued in operation until iSeptember 1986.
+In the mid-1900s it was sold to Canada Packers and continued in operation until iSeptember 1986.

 he park is a great place for fishing, leash free park, swimming, tennis, baseball, picnics, yoga in the park, and movie nights.

 The information contained herein is believed to be accurate; however buyers should still make their own inquiries.